Dual Fuel Program

 OEC wants to sell electricity – it’s what we do.
 In today’s world electricity can be a good value as long as it is managed.
 Managing the way electricity is used means reducing consumption when the demand for electricity is high and increasing consumption when the demand for electricity is low.
 That is why OEC’s Dual Fuel program works so perfectly for both our members and for the co-op.

-How Dual Fuel and Electric Thermal Storage Work
+How Duel Fuel and Electric Thermal Storage Work

 Dual Fuel means you have two heat sources for your home heating needs.
 One heat source is electricity and the other heat source is some type of fossil fuel (typically propane, natural gas or fuel oil).
 The electric heat is the primary heat source and when OEC must reduce the electric demand, the co-op will shut off your electric heat system and your fossil fuel system must automatically take over heating your home.